sinonp/HeadFirstDesignPatterns/README.md

 - Classes should be open for extension, but closed for modification.
 - Favor composition over inheritance.
 - Program to an interface.
+- Encapsulate what varies.
+- Strive for loosely coupled designs between objects that interact.

 The Decorator Pattern: attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.